markcampv/deltastreamer/README.md

 ```
 - **--consul-addr**: Specifies the address of the Consul server.
 - **--poll-interval**: --consul-addr: Specifies the address of the Consul server.
 - **--start-index**: Sets the initial index from which to begin monitoring for changes.
+If not explicitly set, it defaults to 0.
 - **--mode**: Specifies the monitoring mode.
 Use "service" for service registration/deregistration monitoring, and "instance" for monitoring specific service instances and their health.
 - **--service-name**: Specifies the name of the service to monitor instances for.
 Required when --mode is set to "instance".